Approved by the Governing Body: August 2022

 - The Governors believe children should be at the heart of the development of school rules and these should be regularly reviewed with the involvement of the School Council and in consultation with staff and parents.

-- Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school.
+- Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage, and reward good behaviour around the school.

 - Sanctions for unacceptable/poor behaviour should be known and understood by all staff and pupils, consistently applied and regularly monitored to ensure effective impact.

-- It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Co-Headteachers are expected to use discretion in their use.
-Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account special educational needs and disability and the needs of vulnerable children.
+- We recognise that the use of rewards and sanctions must have regard to the individual situation and the individual student and staff are expected to use discretion in their use.
+Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account special educational needs, disabilities and the needs of vulnerable children.
 Support and assessment from external agencies should be available support as necessary for pupils who display continued disruptive behaviour.

 - We believe children should be given opportunities and openly encouraged to support each other in the process of positive reinforcement and personal growth, learning and recognising good behaviour.